NGC 524

 NGC 524 is a lenticular galaxy in the constellation Pisces.
 It is at a distance of about 90 million light-years away from Earth.
 In the central bulge of the galaxy is visible gas forming a spiral structure.
 It is the largest galaxy in the small NGC 524 group of galaxies, which is associated with NGC 488 and its group.
-It was discovered by William Herschel in 1786.
+It was discovered by William Herschel on 4 September 1786.

+Observation

+On 4 May 1985 (the May 1985 lunar eclipse) it was occulted by the Moon during a Total Lunar Eclipse over South Africa and Antarctica.

+Supernovae

-Two supernovae have been observed in the galaxy, SN 2000cx, a type Ia-p peaking at 14.5 magnitude, and SN 2008Q, type Ia.
+Two supernovae have been observed in the galaxy: